Laos: Anti-Corruption Laws Key to Economic Development

 Influx of foreign direct investment

 Laos has seen a steady inflow of FDI since 2012, and according to the United Nations Conference on Trade and Development and its World Investment Report, FDI inflow rose from US$294 million in 2012 to US$427 million in 2013.
-FDI further increased to US$721 million in 2014 and US$1.119 billion in 2015, followed by a slight drop to US$997 million in 2016, which was mirrored in other countries across the region.4 This influx in foreign investment is attributable to the adoption of more facilitative policies towards foreign business operators.
+FDI further increased to US$721 million in 2014 and US$1.119 billion in 2015, followed by a slight drop to US$997 million in 2016, US$1.599 billion in 2017, and US$1.320 billion in 2018.
+This influx in foreign investment is attributable to the adoption of more facilitative policies towards foreign business operators.

 Cutting back on red tape as Laos streamlines bureaucratic processes